chester1uo/chester1uo/README.md

 ### Hi there 👋

-🔭 I’m Ho Shum (Chester) Luo, graduated from Northeastern University in 2024.
+🔭 I’m Haochen Luo (Chester), graduated from Northeastern University in 2024.

-🌱 I 'm an Algorithm Engineer at DJI and I will continue for Master of Philosophy (MPhil) degress in Computer Science at City University of Hong Kong and I’m looking for further research assistant (RA) or PhD opportunity in Hong Kong, United States and Australia.
+🌱 I am a Master of Philosophy (MPhil) student in Computer Science at City University of Hong Kong.
+Previously, I worked as a machine learning engineering intern at DJI and as an algorithm intern at ASML China.

-🤔  I’m broadly interested in the machine learning and data science:
+🤔 My current research field is the application of machine learning in portfolio optimization, I’m broadly interested in the machine learning and data science:

 American Stocks, Options and Hong Kong Warrant trading

+Robust and privacy-preserving reinforcement learning

 Accelerating machine learning inferencing